ivolator/restlt/README.md

     $s->serve ();
 ```
 ### Using Zend Cache component - [Zend Cache] http://framework.zend.com/manual/2.0/en/modules/zend.cache.storage.adapter.html)
-If you are already using ZF2 caching component there is an easy way to add it to Rest Lite.
+If you are already using ZF2 caching component there is an easy way to add it to RestLite.
 Here assuming that you know how to use `Zend\Cache\StorageFactory::adapterFactory` you need to obtain a
 StorageAdapter.
 ```php